-Often referred to as the Fly Front, the Covered placket is a more formal style placket with an extra part to cover the buttons on the front of the shirt.
-Usually used for tuxedo shirts, this will definitely make your shirt look very clean and well-groomed.
+Often referred to as the Fly Front, the covered placket is a more formal style placket with an extra part to cover the buttons on the front of the shirt.
+Usually used for tuxedo shirts, this will definitely make your shirt patterns look very clean and well-groomed.

 Fly Front has an extra fabric to cover the buttons under it.
-A covered shirt placket is a very fashionable choice and one of the most formal choices.
+A covered placket is a very fashionable choice and one of the most formal choices.
 Although it is not very common, it gives you the cleanest look you can achieve.
-Because of its form, this type of shirt placket is usually associated with tuxedo activities.
+Because of its form, this type of shirt placket is usually associated with a tuxedo shirt.